UoMResearchIT/mine-the-gaps/README.md

 <!-- toc -->

 ## About
-A Django web application that displays sensor data on a map and allows comparison with regional estimates.
+A Django web application to display sensor data on a map and allow comparison with regional estimates.
-All data is loaded into the web app model/DB by the (admin) user at runtime, from 4 CSV files which comprise 2 data files and 2 metadata files.
+All data is loaded into the web app's database by the (admin) user at run-time, from 4 CSV files which comprise 2 data files and 2 metadata files.
 Examples are provided in the `/examples` folder.
-See the Data files section below.

-Users can also upload their own data locally (with a browser/session), again via a CSV file upload, so that their own data can be compared alongside the actuals/estimates data pre-loaded.
+Regional estimates can also be calculated at run-time.
+The estimation methods are those available in the python library: https://pypi.org/project/region-estimators ('concentric-regions' and 'distance-simple' at time of writing)

-The estimation methods (see 'Select estimation method': all options except 'pre-loaded') are the estimation methods (classes) available in the python library: https://pypi.org/project/region-estimators ('concentric-regions' and 'distance-simple' at time of writing)
+Users can also upload their own data locally (within a browser session), again via a CSV file upload, allowing their own data to be compared alongside the actuals/estimates data pre-loaded by admin.

 # Example screenshots